-My Dutch husband has shown me the street corner where my father-in-law was abducted as a teenager.
+My husband, Ron, has shown me the street corner where my father-in-law was abducted as a teenager.
 Toine started out in labor camps.
 In his words: “There were a lot of beatings, very little and poor food, inadequate clothes and shoes, and long unbearable labor.
 And there were sadists everywhere.”

 When Toine was caught secretly listening to “Radio Oranje” for Allied news of the war, the Nazis tried him for “treason against Germany.”
 He was found guilty and sent to concentration camps.
 In all, Toine was a prisoner of twelve camps, including Bergen-Belsen.

 On April 2 1945, the Allies liberated Toine’s camp.
 “An unforgettable day!
 There he was – an American officer, standing feet widespread, hands stuck casually in his pockets, a sten gun slung over his shoulder – on the threshold of our barracks.
 It was over quickly for the ones who ruled us.
 I can still see them trembling.
 Thirteen Nazi officers facing only one American!
 They were all arrested!”